 Students should refer to the section of this catalog titled “Departmental Programs” for the admission, degree, examination, and course requirements unique to each department.

-Course Requirements.
 The program of study for the M. Engr. degree must contain at least 30 credits, including at least 15 credits at the 500 level.
-An engineering design project, registered through your department must be completed for 3-6 credits.
-A written report on this project is required.
+Some programs may require an engineering design project, these must be registered through your department and be completed for 3-6 credits.
+If a design project is required by the degree program, a written report on this project is required.
 All major department courses must be at the 400 level or above and approved for Graduate Credit.
 No courses numbered below 300 may be included in the program.

 - Completion of the equivalent of 12 semester credits.